bookwyrm-social/documentation/content/contributing/contributing.md

 There are many ways you can contribute to this project, regardless of your technical or coding expertise.

 ### Report things that are confusing
 We want BookWyrm to be a fun experience that is intuitive to understand.
 If you're confused by something, it's probably because it is confusing!
-We are always keen to improve our [documentation](https://docs.joinbookwyrm.com) and Guided Tour as well as the platform itself.
+You can help improve our [documentation](https://docs.joinbookwyrm.com) and Guided Tour as well as the platform itself.

 ### Report bugs
-Sometimes things don't work the way we intended.
-We would love to have fewer bugs, but we can only fix them if we know about them.

 You can [report bugs](https://github.com/bookwyrm-social/bookwyrm/issues) by clicking "New Issue".
 The more information you can provide, the easier it will be to understand the problem and squash that bug!

 It's a good idea to search the Issues for key words associated with your bug first because someone else may have already reported it.